BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 }
 ```

-## Use JSON for Simple Calculation by Key-Value
+## Use JSON for Simple Calculation by Value

 **Usage Example:** _Automatically calculate the value of the UTXOs used in a transaction._